kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 One thread runs through this blog: mathematics is one interrelated structure in which the most unlikely connections between its disparate parts are a natural consequence of its inherent integrity.
 A delightful article on this idea, using Ramanujan's work as its thematic centrepiece, is [available online](https://www.quantamagazine.org/srinivasa-ramanujan-was-a-genius-math-is-still-catching-up-20241021/) [@ramanujan-quanta].

 ## Conclusion

-This story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits embodies the thrill of the chase.
+This is the story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits, but which forever embodies the thrill of the chase for the digit hunters.
 Mathematics is not merely a logical edifice built from the granite of unassailable logic, but is also the fruit of a pliant but disciplined imagination fuelled by inspiration to continually expand the boundaries of its domain.

 ## Acknowledgements